awsdocs/amazon-route53-docs/doc_source/SOA-NSrecords.md

 + The expire time in seconds that a secondary server will keep trying to complete a zone transfer, for example `1209600` \(two weeks\)\.
 If this time expires prior to a successful zone transfer, the secondary server will expire its zone file\.
 This means that the secondary server will stop answering queries because it considers its data too old to be reliable\.

 + The minimum time to live \(TTL\)\.
 This value helps define the length of time that an NXDOMAIN result, which indicates that a domain does not exist, should be cached by a DNS resolver\.
 Caching this negative result is referred to as negative caching\.
 The duration of negative caching is the lesser of the SOA record's TTL or the value of the minimum TTL field\.
 The default minimum TTL on Amazon Route 53 SOA records is 900 seconds\.
-To change the TTL for resource record sets, including SOA resource record sets, you can use the Amazon Route 53 console\.
-For more information, see [Editing Resource Record Sets](resource-record-sets-editing.md)\.
+To change the TTL for records, including SOA records, you can use the Route 53 console\.
+For more information, see [Editing Records](resource-record-sets-editing.md)\.
 You can also use the `ChangeResourceRecordSets` API\.
 For more information, see [ChangeResourceRecordSets](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) in the *Amazon Route 53 API Reference*\.